The 20 Best Melanoma Doctors in Italy

 Perugia, IT

-Mario Mandala practices in Perugia, Italy.
+Mario Mandala practices practicing medicine in Perugia, Italy.
 Mr. Mandala is rated as an Elite expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Venous Thromboembolism (VTE), Metastatic Brain Tumor, and Gastroesophageal Junction Cancer.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Venous Thromboembolism (VTE), Metastatic Brain Tumor, and Gastroesophageal Junction Cancer.

 Elite in Melanoma